strayMat/how_to_select_causal_models/response_to_reviewer.md

 > orders of magnitude from 0.005 to 9675.
 Figure 7 gives the main results
 > of this experiment.
 We see that R-risk is still the best risk on
 > average, but when the effect ratio is high (tertile between 9 and
-> 9675), the reweighted mu-risk and the the tau-risk_IPW are better than
+> 9675), the reweighted mu-risk and the tau-risk_IPW are better than
 > the R-risk.
 However, for low value of the ratio,  the R-risk largely
 > outperforms all other metrics.
 We added these new results to the main
 > paper.